-MASTER OF SCIENCE IN ORGANIZATIONAL PSYCHOLOGY MASTER OF SCIENCE IN PSYCHOLOGY
+MASTER OF SCIENCE IN INDUSTRIAL AND ORGANIZATIONAL PSYCHOLOGY MASTER OF SCIENCE IN PSYCHOLOGY

-Candidates for admission to the Master of Science in Psychology and Master of Science in Organizational Psychology programs are required to hold a four-year baccalaureate degree (or equivalent) from an accredited institution.
+Candidates for admission to the Master of Science in Industrial and Organizational Psychology and Master of Science in Psychology programs are required to hold a four-year baccalaureate degree (or equivalent) from an accredited institution.
 An undergraduate degree in psychology is not a requirement; qualified students from all backgrounds are encouraged to submit applications.
 An admission decision is based on a combination of a student's undergraduate academic performance, professional experience, letters of recommendation, and/or standardized test scores.
 All students are encouraged to submit Graduate Record Examination (GRE) scores in support of their application.

-- Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of a bachelor's degree from an accredited college or university - Submission of official transcripts or original foreign evaluations showing successful completion of a bachelor's degree from an accredited college or university received within the first semester of enrollment - Two letters of recommendation received within the first semester of enrollment - Minimum GRE composite score of 295 (or 1350 for tests taken before August 1, 2011) received within the first semester of enrollment - Formal resume indicating education and complete work history
+- Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of a bachelor's degree from an accredited college or university - Submission of official transcripts or original foreign evaluations showing successful completion of a bachelor's degree from an accredited college or university received within the first semester of enrollment - Minimum GRE composite score of 295 (or 1350 for tests taken before August 1, 2011) received within the first semester of enrollment - Formal resume indicating education and complete work history